 KCGPA makes no warranties of any kind, either express or implied, that the functions or the services provided by or through KCGPA technology system will be error-free or without defect.
 KCGPA will not be responsible for any damage users may suffer, including but not limited to, loss of data, interruptions of service, or computer viruses.
 KCGPA is not responsible for the accuracy or quality of the information obtained through or stored on KCGPA system.
-KCGPA will not be responsible for financial obligations arising through the authorized use of the system.
+KCGPA will not be responsible for any be authorized use of the system.